 Once again, Micah 6:8 had a much deeper meaning to me, larger areas of injustice were coming to light in my sight.
 I truly started to realize how much we’re destroying something we’re depended on and how detrimental are the consequences.
 One of the first commands of God to humankind in the garden endorse our justice to the earth, to work it and take care of it (Gen 2:15) but now, some of us are not taking it seriously (smh), some of us have forgotten about it and some of us were never taught how to.
 Environmental injustice is just as important as any other injustice and if a part of being a Christian is to act justly to our neighbors, nature is not excluded.
 It sucks and although I don’t fully know how, we need to stop it.

 Being settled back home after the intensive is honestly the hard part, creation care is challenging.
 It’s harder than I ever thought it could be—a whole new set of lifestyle (I still have the seed given to me intact).
 The road to the reconciliation of this lost relationship is not an easy one, it can seem hopeless at times and it demands a certain stewardship skills that I have not attended yet.
-Notwithstanding, I dare myself to do my best to participate in redeeming this precious gift of God to us, I dare myself to obey, to care and to love creation, my neighbor, in the ways that I never did and should have before.
+Notwithstanding, I dare myself to do my best to participate in redeeming this precious gift of God to us, I dare myself to obey, to care and to love creation, my neighbor, in the ways that I’ve never done and should have before.